Stephanvs/OrbitTools/readme.txt

 C# NORAD SGP4/SDP4 Implementation
 Developed by Michael F. Henry

-Copyright © 2003-2011 Michael F. Henry.
+Copyright Â© 2003-2011 Michael F. Henry.
 All rights reserved.
 Permission to use for non-commercial purposes only.
 All other uses contact author at mfh@zeptomoby.com